GodGraceInnovations/NexaFace/README.md

 - Interact with APIs or web services directly

 ### 🔒 6.
 Control & Safety
-- Run in headless or visible mode (browser control)
+- Runs in headless mode
 - Detect bot-blocking or anti-scraping systems
 - Manage multiple browser profiles or sessions
 - Proxy and IP rotation support